parse-community/docs/_includes/js/files.md

 ## Deleting Files

+You can delete files that are referenced by objects using the [REST API]({{ site.baseUrl }}/rest/guide/#deleting-files).
+You will need to provide the master key in order to be allowed to delete a file.

+If your files are not referenced by any object in your app, it is not possible to delete them through the REST API.

-Starting with Parse Server 4.2.0, you can delete files using cloud code.
+Alternatively, starting with Parse Server 4.2.0, you can delete files using cloud code.

 ```javascript
 Parse.Cloud.beforeDelete('Profile', async (req) => {